maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 ## Markdown 101

 The basics of Markdown's formatting syntax are very easy to learn by the examples of it in action at the [Markdown](https://daringfireball.net/projects/markdown/basics) documententation.
 You can practice Markdown using the web application [Dingus](https://daringfireball.net/projects/markdown/dingus) that allows you to practice writing your own Markdown-formatted text, and then translate it to HTML live.
+You can also find many Markdown video tutorials online like the one below from Steve Griffith of the media and design department at Algonquin College.

+{% include embed.html url="https://www.youtube.com/embed/eJojC3lSkwg" %}